Airman Battle Uniform: 2003–2006: Prototypes and testing

 The first prototype of the ABU was unveiled in the summer of 2003.
 The early uniform prototypes consisted of trousers, an embroidered undershirt, and a blouse.
-The prototype camouflage pattern was a blue/gray, tigerstripe pattern, based upon the tigerstripe uniforms worn by airmen during the Vietnam War.
+The prototype camouflage pattern was a blue/gray, tiger stripe pattern, based upon the tigerstripe uniforms worn by airmen during the Vietnam War.

 After months of wear testing, Air Force officials revised the color scheme and camouflage pattern due to feedback received from airmen.
+A new semi-pixelated tiger-stripe pattern, with added "ragged pixel-like edges", is introduced as a new "test" pattern.

+Tiger Stripe Products claimed that a massive fabric printing company "gave" without "knowledge or authorization" an earlier version of this semi-pixelated pattern.

 The new semi-pixelated tiger-stripe pattern would trade its dominant blue overtones for a more subdued palette, similar to the Universal Camouflage Pattern, but with some added slate blue tones.
 The uniform maintains a similar cut to the previous Battle Dress Uniform, rather than the contemporary Army Combat Uniform.
 The fabric was made in 50-50 nylon and cotton in order to reduce the need for summer/winter-type uniforms.

 2007: ABU Roll-out

 On 2 October 2007, the Air Force began issuing the ABU to enlisted trainees in Basic Military Training at Lackland Air Force Base, was issued to the Class of 2012 at the United States Air Force Academy on 26 June 2008, and was made available for all airmen.
-Since 2008, it has been issued to airmen deploying to locations in the CENTCOM area of responsibility.
+Since September 2007, it had been issued to airmen deploying to locations in the CENTCOM area of responsibility.

+2008: Airman Battle Ensemble (ABE)

+Airmen in non-traditional ground combat roles began to be issued the Airman Battle Ensemble - a coat, pants and battle shirt in flame retardant materials in a tactical configuration.
+This was not a new uniform, but additional pieces for the ABUs that would help "Airmen who perform their mission outside the wire in close coordination with ground forces."

-2009: Airman Battle Shirt introduced
+2009: Airman Battle Shirt (ABS) / Airman Battle System - Ground (ABS-G) introduced

 Starting in 2009, airmen who were in ground combat roles, such as Security Forces, were issued the new Airman Battle Shirt (ABS).
 The ABS was based on the Army Combat Shirt (ACS).
 Like the ACS, the ABS is a stand-alone shirt designed specifically for use with Improved Outer Tactical Vest armor in warm and hot weather.
 It is intended to greatly increase user comfort through the use of lightweight, moisture-wicking, and breathable fabrics.
 The ABS features the same tiger stripe pattern on the sleeves.
+The Airman Battle System - Ground was the successor to the ABE and was an upgrade with more pockets and having been tested by real airmen in battle conditions.

+The rollout of the ABE and ABS-G uniform pieces was uneven and not without problems for airmen being deployed as the regulations were often confusing and varied from CONUS commands to deployment commands.